-Since the beginning of the COVID-19 pandemic, four vaccines for COVID-19 have received Emergency Use Authorization by the U.S. Food and Drug Administration, or the FDA, and two of those later received marketing approval.
+Since the beginning of the COVID-19 pandemic, three vaccines for COVID-19 have received Emergency Use Authorization by the FDA and two of those later received marketing approval.
 Additional vaccines may be authorized or approved in the future.
 The resultant demand for vaccines and potential for manufacturing facilities and materials to be commandeered under the Defense Production Act of 1950, or equivalent foreign legislation, may make it more difficult to obtain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in these trials.